AdobeDocs/cc-everywhere/src/pages/guides/concepts/appconfig.md

   - https://github.com/nimithajalal
 ---

-# Comprehensive Guide to Embed SDK: Full Editor AppConfig
+# Customize your editor

-The Embed SDK's `Editor.AppConfig` is a powerful configuration object that allows developers to customize the behavior and capabilities of the editor.
+The Embed SDK's Editor.AppConfig is a powerful configuration object that allows developers to customize the editor's behavior and capabilities.

 ## Overview